 After graduation she was honored to have the opportunity to dance for a year in Israel under the MASA Apprentice Program with Kibbutz Contemporary Dance Company and upon returning to NYC, she worked with companies such as Michael Susten and Company, DeMa Dance Company, Leon Contemporary Dance Company, Amalgamate Dance Company, BEings Dance Company and performed different project works at APAP Festival, NYC REVERBdance, The Young Choreographers Festival and as a dancer for recording artist Ja’Shayla at Gap Stores.
 In 2013 she became a 200hr certified Vinyasa Yoga Instructor and from 2013-2016 she was the Creator/Co-Owner of Mindful Practice Workshop: Conditioning and Wellness for the Competitive Dancer which was featured in the February 2015 edition of Dance Studio Life Magazine.
 In addition to being at Five Towns College, she is a dance teacher in NY where she teaches multiple levels and styles, a choreographer for competitive gymnastic floor routines, and is a JV Dance Team Coach at a local high school.

-RONALD LAND (Vocal Coach) has cultivated a distinguished reputation as one of the most sought-after voice/opera coaches in the United States.
+RONALD LAND (Head of Vocal Production, Co-Head of Musical Theatre) has cultivated a distinguished reputation as one of the most sought-after voice/opera coaches in the United States.
 His unique background in musical comedy and classical music has allowed him to focus his attention on the diverse theatrical and musical aspects of shaping the modern opera/musical theater singer.
 As a coach-accompanist, he has worked in many American opera companies, including Des Moines Metro Opera, International Gilbert and Sullivan Festival, Utah Festival Opera, Opera Company of Philadelphia, the Pennsylvania Opera Theater, Augusta Opera, and Opera New Jersey where he worked for nine seasons.
 Mr. Land has been involved with many teaching programs and masterclasses aimed at the development of the young artists.
 He currently enjoys working with Martina Arroyo in both the summer “Prelude to Performance” program and the “American Singer’s Opera Project,” concentrating on character development and role preparation.

 SHERRY KFARE (Costume Design) has worked professionally in theatre as a designer, director, and teacher for over 40 years.
 Sherry has served on the faculty of Lynbrook Children’s Theatre, Theatre Workshop, and Islip High School.
 As a designer, she has worked in regional theatres and various theatre companies in Manhattan and Long Island.
 She is currently resident costume designer at FTC and USDAN.
 She is the owner and designer of Sherry L. Theatrical Costumes.
 Her credits include: My Fair Lady, Cabaret, Sound of Music, South Pacific, Music Man, Hamlet, Annie, Hello Dolly, Boys from Syracuse, Secret Garden, and Blues Clues (world premiere).
 She holds a bachelor’s degree in Speech Arts/Theatre Arts from Pace University and a master’s degree from Brooklyn College.